anacapamu/little-help/README.md

 </p>

 ## 🧚🏻 About us
 **Little Help** is an AI-powered chat scheduler that helps small business owners enhance their customer service and manage their appointments more efficiently.
-We help you follow up with your customers, handle reservation and cancellations, rescheduling, send out reminders through intuitive chat messages.
+We help you follow up with your customers, handle reservations and cancellations, rescheduling, send out reminders through intuitive chat messages.

 ## 🔖 Features
 **Little Help** integrates with your WeChat, Whatsapp, iMessages and connects with Google Calendar, iCalendar, etc.